 Rey, J. (2008): “Publicidad e inmigración.
 Nuevas estrategias para un nuevo target” (Advertising and immigration.
 New strategies for a new target), in Telos, 76.
 Madrid: Fundación Telefónica, retrieved on 25 July 2009, from: http://sociedadinformacion.fundacion.telefonica.com/telos/articulodocumento.

 Villagra García et al (2009): “El consumo de medios de comunicación y la publicidad por parte del inmigrante latinoamericano en la Comunidad de Madrid” (Media and advertising consumption by Latin American immigrants in the community of Madrid), in Doxa, 9.
 Madrid: Universidad Ceu San Pablo, pp. 71-97.

 HOW TO CITE THIS ARTICLE IN BIBLIOGRAHIES / REFERENCES:

-Zumalde-Arregi, I. (2011): "The filmic emotion.
-A comparative analysis of film theories", at Revista Latina de Comunicación Social, 66, pages 326 to 349.
+Baladrón-Pazos, A-J. (2011): "Advertising for immigrants in Spain.
+From the perspective of the agencies", at Revista Latina de Comunicación Social, 66, pages 350 to 375.
 La Laguna (Tenerife, Canary Islands): La Laguna University, retrieved on ___th of ____ of 2_______, from